Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 The stages of labor are commonly broken down into three main phases.
 This is misleading, however, in that the first stage is comprised of three sub-phases and is what most people identify as labor.
 Stage I consists of early labor, active labor and transition.
 Stage II is the pushing stage and Stage III is the birth of the placenta.

-I can personally attest to the fact that women can go from 4 centimeters to full dilation in mere minutes (been there, done that - twice).
 Always remember that the focus should be on you as a person, the mother as a whole, and not just your cervix.
-It's the same principle that applies when a nurse or doctor relies too heavily on machines when one glance at a mother's ashy skin and ragged breathing should tell them that something is seriously wrong.
-Only after she or the baby goes into distress do they realize that the machines were mal-functioning.
+It's the same principle that applies when a nurse or doctor relies too heavily on machines when one glance at a mother's ashen skin and ragged breathing should tell them that something is seriously wrong.
+Only after she or the baby goes into distress do they realize that the machines were malfunctioning.

-In the case of a homebirth, most mothers do not submit to cervical checks since they provide little useful information and are poor predictors of labor progression.
-In these cases, the care provider more accurately relies on their powers of observation to judge your progress through the stages of labor.
-Some mothers will even push their babies out never having known how many centimeters they are dilated.
+In the case of a home birth, most mothers do not submit to cervical checks since they provide little useful information and are poor predictors of labor progression.
+In these cases, the care provider more accurately relies on powers of observation to judge progress through the stages of labor.
+Some mothers will even push their babies out never having known their degree of cervical dilation.
 Instead, they wait for an uncontrollable urge to push to tell them its time rather than an arbitrary cervical check.

 Stage I